West Clare connections to the Shanghai Municipal

 in Cross village near his birthplace.

-thought to have gotten into financial difficulties when events in China
+Keating certainly got into financial difficulties when events in China

 the value of his pension and investments.